Woman washing her hands with water running from a faucet

 The survey conducted by Consumer Reports suggested fluctuating water temperature as the most common problem faced by tankless water heater consumers.

-Tankless water heaters cannot sense if the tap is half-open.
-Moreover, the heating unit can also not send out hot water to multiple taps at a time, which is why you may notice fluctuating water temperature.
+Moreover, the heating unit can also not send hot water to multiple taps at a time, so you may notice fluctuating water temperature.

 More Expensive Than Conventional Water Heaters